kunhwiko/concepts/networks.md

   2) no connection is required, minimal network assumptions
   3) easy to recover from errors

 Internet Characteristics
   1) uses packet switching
-  2) decentralized / handles many users using existing networks
+  2) decentralized
   3) Fate Sharing
-  4) provides heterogeneous services to different interfaces/devices/networks (low latency for calls, high quality for video streaming)
+  4) provides heterogeneous services to different devices/networks
+      - latency for calls vs high quality for video streaming
+      - possible due to "layering", or mix and matching different protocols as needed

 Fate Sharing vs Replication
   1) Replication
-    a) the networks hold replicas & are responsible for state
+    a) networks hold replicas and are responsible for state
     b) fault tolerant only as long as replicas are fine
-    c) concurrency / consistency issues exist
+    c) concurrency / consistency issues might exist
+    d) hard to engineer

   2) Fate Sharing
     a) end hosts responsible for state
     b) fault tolerant is perfect as long as host is up
-    c) hurts the end host performance
+    c) hurts the end host performance, but ends up working fine

-Handshake : TCP sends requests by sending packets to destination server asking for a connection

-Curse of the Narrow Waist : different protocols (FTP, HTTP, SMTP) all rely on IP, so switching/changing IP can be a huge problem
+Curse of the Narrow Waist
+  - the Internet provides heterogeneous services and mixes and matches various protocols
+  - those protocols eventually had to agree on IP/TCP/HTTP
+  - since various protocols rely on IP/TCP/HTTP, switching / changing IP/TCP/HTTP causes a chain of problems
 ```

 ##### Layers
 ```
-Layering : ability to mix and match different protocols
+Layering: ability to mix and match different protocols

 Protocol Stack : set of protocols that are currently in use, can mix and match for different situations ex) when using email, network can switch HTTP protocol layer for SMTP protocol layer